fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Categorized Symbol Renderer
 ---------------------------

-You can query and set attribute name which is used for classification: use :func:`classAttribute` and :func:`setClassAttribute` methods.
+When using a categorized renderer, you can query and set the attribute that is used for classification: use the `classAttribute <https://qgis.org/pyqgis/3.0/core/other/QgsCategorizedSymbolRenderer.html#qgis.core.QgsCategorizedSymbolRenderer.classAttribute>`_ and `setClassAttribute <https://qgis.org/pyqgis/3.0/core/other/QgsCategorizedSymbolRenderer.html#qgis.core.QgsCategorizedSymbolRenderer.setClassAttribute>`_ methods.

 To get a list of categories